Avoid in individuals with a known allergy or hypersensitivity to grapefruit.

 Side Effects and Warnings

 Grapefruit appears to be well-tolerated.
 Grapefruit is likely safe when used in amounts commonly found in foods by individuals not on concurrent drug therapy.
-Grapefruit has generally recognized as safe status (GRAS) in the United States.
-Adverse effects from grapefruit juice have been reported only rarely in clinical trials and limited to those in combination with drug therapy.
-Effects on drug pharmacokinetics may be desired or undesired dependent upon opinion and individual circumstances.
-Inter-individual grapefruit juice/drug bioavailability variation has been observed.
+Grapefruit has Generally Recognized as Safe (GRAS) status in the United States.
+Adverse effects from grapefruit juice have been reported only rarely and have been limited to those in combination with drug therapy.
 The severity of the interaction may depend on how much and how often the grapefruit juice is consumed, the timing of the grapefruit juice, the specific brand of juice, and the medication dose.

 Experts report that topically applied grapefruit seed extract can be irritating to the skin.